jorgetutor/jorgetutor-web/content/en/post/book-purple-cow-seth-godin.md

 > Remarkable isn’t about changing the biggest machine in your factory.
 It can be the way you answer the phone, launch a new brand, or price a revision of your software.

 *   Tell the truth, practice the _unsafe_.
-*   Specialize in a very narrow niche and becoming the best.
+*   Specialize in a very narrow niche and become the best.
 *   Market-beating combination of quality and price.
 *   Fortify your desire to do truly amazing things.
 *   Innovate, avoid the fear of failure, avoid the fear of offending, **avoid being boring and safe!**
-*   Avoid noise to sneezers, doing nothing sometimes is better than do mediocre achievements.
+*   Avoid noise to sneezers, doing nothing sometimes is better than doing mediocre achievements.
-*   Be the best at anything worth measuring or talk about.
+*   Be the best at anything worth measuring or talking about.
-*   Go where the competition is not (furthest as possible).
+*   Go where the competition is not (as furthest as possible).
 *   Explore the limits: cheapest, fastest, hottest, loudest, the outsider, the copycat, the hardest… most!
 *   Think of the smallest conceivable market.
 *   Build (and use) a permission asset, talk directly to your most loyal customers.